 If you’ve ever heard anyone say that someone or something “pees like a cocker spaniel,” it’s the most aptly coined phrase that could be heard.
 Throughout my childhood we had a string of the little beasts.
 Four of them, if I’m not mistaken.
 Now I’m not sure if each one peed progressively more than the one before, or if my getting progressively older just meant that I had to take on more of the pee cleaning responsibilities.
 It was especially bad during the Minnesota summers where a normal day in August is 90° F and 90% humidity.
 The smell could gag a maggot.
 It sometimes got to the point that if I didn’t do a good job cleaning it up, the dog urine smell was enough that it was embarrassing to bring friends over.
 Especially girl friends.
 So, through trial and error, I got pretty good at dog urine removal.
-If you think you’d like to just skip the error part and save your social life, check out this article and learn how to get rid of dog urine odor for good.
+If you’d like to just skip the trial/error part and save your social life, check out this article and learn how to get rid of dog urine odor for good.

 Getting Rid of Dog Urine Odor

 Put dogs out frequently, especially puppies.
 I know it can be tiresome but you will save yourself a lot of time and effort.
 Remember, every time the puppy eats, sleeps or plays it’s gonna have to go outside.
 Also give the dog/puppy lots and lots of praise for doing it’s business where it’s supposed to.
+That will go a long way to preventing dog urine odor where it doesn’t belong.

 Be stern and consistent.It’s confusing for a dog if it only gets scolded sometimes for peeing on the floor.
 The lesson will be learned much faster if the pooch is scolded for every mess you find.
 Just don’t forget to give Poochy some lovin’ after about 15 minutes or so after the scolding.